shahidirfan100/Behance-Jobs-Scraper/README.md

 # Behance Jobs Scraper

 Extract creative job opportunities from Behance's job board efficiently and reliably.
-This scraper is API-first (fast + low cost) and collects job listings including titles, companies, locations, job types, and detailed descriptions.
+This scraper is API-first (fast + low cost) and automatically falls back to pure HTML parsing or a stealth Playwright session when the API is unavailable, so job listings (titles, companies, locations, job types, descriptions, and metadata) are always collected.

 ## What does the Behance Jobs Scraper do?